justin0979/devconfig/README.md

 with functional components, but classes will still say it needs to import react.

+For possible issues, check out `Issues` section on the `main` branch.

 ### Using Docker

 If use `docker-compose up` and later need to add package, you will have to use `docker-compose run client npm i <package>`; otherwise, you will get permission errors.